 Pursuant to the "must-carry" requirements of the Cable Television Consumer Protection and Competition Act of 1992 (the "1992 Cable Act"), a commercial television broadcast station may, under certain circumstances, insist on carriage of its signal on cable systems serving the station's market area.
 Alternatively, such stations may elect, at three-year intervals that began in October 1993, to forego must-carry rights and insist instead that their signals not be carried without their prior consent pursuant to a retransmission consent agreement.
 The Satellite Home Viewer Improvement Act of 1999 gave commercial television stations similar rights to elect either must-carry or retransmission consent with respect to the carriage of their signals on direct broadcast satellite ("DBS") systems that choose to provide "local-into-local" service (i.e., to distribute the signals of local television stations to viewers in the local market area).
 Stations made their first DBS carriage election in July 2001 and will make subsequent elections at three-year intervals beginning in October 2005.
 Stations that elect retransmission consent may negotiate for compensation from cable and DBS systems in the form of such things as mandatory advertising purchases by the system operator, station promotional announcements on the system, and cash payments to the station.
 The Company's television stations, with the exception of WJXT, are being carried on all of the major cable systems in their respective local markets pursuant to retransmission consent agreements.
-WIXT is being carried on cable in its local market pursuant to its must-carry rights.
-All of the Company's television stations are being carried by DBS providers EchoStar and DirecTV on a local-into-local basis pursuant to retransmission consent agreements.
-As noted previously, all of the Company's television stations are transmitting both analog and digital broadcast signals; most of those stations' digital signals are being carried on at least some local cable systems pursuant to retransmission consent agreements.
+WJXT is being carried on cable in its local market pursuant to its must-carry rights.
+All of the Company's television stations are transmitting both analog and digital broadcast signals; most of those stations' digital signals are being carried on at least some local cable systems pursuant to retransmission consent agreements.

-The FCC is conducting proceedings dealing with various issues in addition to those described elsewhere in this section, including proposals to modify its regulations relating to the operation of cable television systems (which regulations are discussed below under "Cable Television Division - Regulation of Cable Television and Related Matters''), and proposals that could affect the development of alternative video delivery systems that would compete in varying degrees with both cable television and television broadcasting operations.
+The FCC is conducting proceedings dealing with various issues in addition to those described elsewhere in this section, including proposals to modify its regulations relating to the operation of cable television systems (which regulations are discussed below under "Cable Television Division - Regulation of Cable Television and Related Matters"), and proposals that could affect the development of alternative video delivery systems that would compete in varying degrees with both cable television and television broadcasting operations.